heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

 (and online via Zoom, details TBA)

 #### Hotel
 We recommend booking a hotel near Plaza de España, as buses will transport attendees from Plaza de España to ESAC each day.
 A good option is the [Leonardo Hotel Madrid City Center](https://www.leonardo-hotels.es/madrid/leonardo-hotel-madrid-city-center).

+#### Bus
+Bus pickup will be around 11:30 AM but remains to be agreed.
+Check back here for details.
+The bus to ESAC is free courtesy of ESA.
+There is also a public bus line which takes 1h30m at most, usually much less: line 623 from Moncloa station.
+You can pay with your credit card (contactless) in any bus.
+Otherwise, please have a look at the [Getting to ESAC page](https://www.esa.int/About_Us/ESAC/Getting_to_ESAC).

 <br>